 — Joel Sternfeld

-We’ve been in conversation with Rob this month discussing the ‘From Roof To Table’ body of work paired with large format film practice, as well as critical contemporary issues in the evolving field of documentary photography.
-Stay tuned for a full interview publication coming soon in October!
+Last October we were in conversation with Rob discussing the ‘From Roof To Table’ body of work paired with large format film practice, as well as critical contemporary issues in the evolving field of documentary photography.
+Enjoy a full interview publication at the link below!